 How Does an Online Eye Exam Compare to a Traditional Eye Exam?

-An online eye exam is not the same as a traditional visit to the eye doctor.
-Instead of a comprehensive examination, you’ll receive a brief vision test that can only check the accuracy of your current prescription.
+An online eye exam is not the same as a traditional visit to an eye doctor.
+Instead of a comprehensive examination, you’ll receive a brief vision test that checks the accuracy of your current prescription.